 Deferred tax assets

-Net operating loss carryforwards \$323,316
+Net operating loss carryforwards

-Valuation allowance for deferred tax assets (323,316)
+Valuation allowance for deferred tax assets

-Net deferred tax assets \$ -
+Net deferred tax assets

 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, the net deferred tax assets have been fully offset by a valuation allowance.
-As of December 31, 2000, the Company had net operating loss carryforwards of approximately \$323,316 for federal and state income tax purposes.
+As of December 31, 2001, the Company had net operating loss carryforwards of approximately \$339,666 for federal and state income tax purposes.
 These carryforwards, if not utilized to offset taxable income begin to expire in 2002.
 Utilization of the net operating loss may be subject to substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation could result in the expiration of the net operating loss before utilization.

-Note 5 - Going Concern:
+Note 6 - Going Concern:

 The accompanying financial statements have been prepared in conformity with generally accepted accounting principles, which contemplates continuation of the Company as a going concern.
-The Company has no current assets and its operations generated no income for the current year.
+The Company's operations generated no income during the current year and the Company's deficit is \$339,666.